w5xd/NyeVikingPowerMonitor/README.md

 <p>
 This design has a USB interface using the FT232H that presents on a PC as a COM port.
 The sketch supports some simple Serial port commands that can be used to remotely monitor forward and reverse voltages.
-A USB jack can be installed on the back of the OEM console (if you are willing to violate any "no holes" requirement for your vintage part.)
-A USB-C port fits in a small hole drilled in the back panel's upper right corner, just above the 12VDC external power jack, should you choose to drill.
+A USB jack can be installed on the back of the OEM console (if you are willing to violate a "no holes" requirement for your vintage enclosure.)
+A USB-C port will fit in a small hole drilled in the back panel's upper right corner, just above the 12VDC external power jack, should you choose to drill.
 </p>
-<p> For convenience, the sketch can be
+<p> The sketch can be
 uploaded onto the Arduino using USB.
+(The ISP pads can also be used to program the Arduino.)
-The FT232H on the Adafruit breakout board has an EEPROM that can be configured using <a href='https://ftdichip.com/utilities/#ft_prog'>FTDI's FT_Prog.exe</a>.
+ The FT232H on the Adafruit breakout board has an EEPROM that can be configured using <a href='https://ftdichip.com/utilities/#ft_prog'>FTDI's FT_Prog.exe</a>, also over that same USB port.
-Use that application to set the FT232H C0 output to Drive_0, which enables the Arduino IDE to invoke a reset on the PCB using serial port DTR as is typical for Arduino FTDI headers.
+To program the Arduino, use the FT_Prog application to set the FT232H C0 output to Drive_0.
+The Drive_0 setting enables the
+Arduino IDE to invoke a reset on the PCB using serial port DTR per the usual convention for Arduino FTDI headers.
-The programming screen looks like this:
+The FTDI programming screen looks like this:
 <p align = 'center'><img alt='FT_Prog' src='FT_prog.png'/></p>
-That setup makes it easy to upload sketches.
+The setup as shown makes it easy to upload sketches.
 Be aware, however, that the <code>C0 at Drive_0</code> setting draws about 200 uA continuously as long as the FT232H is connected to a powered USB port.
  If the PCB has USB power without back panel 12V DC, this will draw down the battery much more quickly.